MicaW/CV/README.md

   * I’m a certified Agile Scrum Master gained from the Scrum Alliance.
   * I’ve worked on Agile teams for 1.5 years.
 I even created an Agile Handbook to give to clients on previous projects.
   * Worked iteratively on a digital transformation programme for Castrol, in which we came up with 50 services that they could introduce to improve their digital offering.
-We did user research, picked the most exciting ideas, and created MVPs; which we took to customers for testing and feedback.
+We did user research, picked the most exciting ideas, and created MVPs; which we again took to customers for testing and feedback.
 The ones which the customers were most excited about were then chosen to be scaled.

 #### QUICK LEARNER